 Tuning fork therapy uses calibrated metal tuning forks to apply specific vibrations to different parts of the body.
 This can help release tension and energy and promote emotional balance.
 It supposedly works similarly to acupuncture, using sound frequencies for point stimulation instead of needles.
 There is some research suggesting that tuning fork therapy may help relieve muscle and bone pain.

 Also known as binaural beats, this method stimulates the brain into a specific state using pulsing sound to encourage your brain waves to align to the frequency of the beat.
 It’s supposed to help induce enhanced focus, entranced state, relaxation, or sleep.
-Though more research is needed, there’s some that audible brainwave entrainment reduces anxiety, pain, symptoms of premenstrual syndrome, and improves behavioral problems in children.
+Though more research is needed, there’s some

 Sound healing is used to treat symptoms of a number of conditions, including:

 - autism and learning difficulties

 Some of the supposed benefits of sound healing include:

 - lowers cholesterol levels